3D Printer Resin vs Filament: Comparing Pros And Cons

 Ease of Use and Maintenance

-A filament printer is simple to use, and that makes it ideal for new users.
+A filament printer is simple to use, making it ideal for new users.
 It is easy to switch filaments, and the setup takes only a few minutes.

 Wear gloves and masks while handling liquid resins.
-Wait times are long due to the procurement process and replacement and cleaning of parts.
+Wait times are long due to the procurement process, replacement, and cleaning of parts.

-A good ventilation in the work space is a must.
+Good ventilation in the workspace is a must.
 There is toxicity present in resin.
 Therefore, protective clothing must be worn.
-More or less filament printers are safer.
+Generally, filament printers are safer.

 With filament printers, you do not need much attention.
 With resin printers, you do.
 You choose what suits your level.